poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Country` column should contain a present-day political country name following the `English short name` in [ISO 3166](https://www.iso.org/iso-3166-country-codes.html).

+The `Country_ISO` column should contain the present-day political country of origin of the sample, expressed in codes using the standard ISO 3166-1 alpha-2, like "AR" for Argentina or "NO" for Norway.

 The `Location` column allows for free form text entry and can contain further, unspecified location information.
 This might be the name of an administrative or geographic region, or an arbitrary unit of reference like a mountain, lake or city close to the point of discory of the respective sample.

 The `Site` column should contain a site name, ideally in the latin alphabet and ideally the name that is commonly used in publications.